I can’t tell you how many times a client has asked me why a competitor is “outranking” them for a keyword.

 3. Assess their keyword rankings

 It’s important to reverse engineer the keywords your competitors are using to drive the most traffic to their site.
-SEMRush (and Ahrefs) are great tools to do this, as they give you a website’s top keywords by search volume.
+SEMRush is a great tool to do this, but there are others like Ahrefs and Moz that also give you a website’s top keywords by search volume.
+If you only want to pick one, check out our post on Ahrefs vs SEMrush vs Moz to get the lowdown on our current favorite.

 Spying on the competition can give you great insight into new keywords to add to your site, as well as improvement opportunities for existing pages.